 Dhamala in his book “Sikkim koh Ithihas” (1973) speaks about of a place called

 Sinchuthang that was visible from the Bermoik Kazi kothi.
 The name Sinchuthang is present-day Singtam, marked by the writer.
 It is familiar that in clear weather, Bermoik Kazi kothi is noticed from this town.
 Still, it must also be mentioned that the other little-known bazaar of Manglay (now also called Sainotar), some 14 km from Singtam towards Timi Tarku, is also called Sinchuthang.
-Tracing back to the meaning of the name Singtam, it is believed to be a Lepcha word, which means “collection of logs.”
-Singtam’s Lal Bazaar, the present haat ghar, was more of a sand depository, and many folks witnessed wild bears moving freely across the riverbank.
+Tracing back to the meaning of Singtam, it is believed to be a Lepcha word, which means “collection of logs.”
+Singtam's Lal Bazaar, the present haat ghar, was more of a sand depository, and many folks witnessed wild bears moving freely across the riverbank.
 The Teesta River would carry logs and deposits at the river banks.
-The logs were collected to a huge extent and sold to another place of necessity.
-Thus came the name Sinchuthang, i.e., collection of logs, and later misspelled as Singtam.
+The logs were collected to a considerable extent and sold to another place of necessity.
+Thus came the name Sinchuthang, i.e., collection of logs, later misspelled as Singtam.

-In one of its issues, “Kanchenjunga” magazine, published in Gangtok in the early 1960s, carried an article on Taksaari Chandrabir Pradhan, the man behind the introduction of Sikkim’s coin system.
+In one of its issues, “Kanchenjunga” magazine, published in Gangtok in the early 1960s, carried an article on Taksaari Chandrabir Pradhan, the man behind introducing Sikkim’s coin system.
 It said Taksaari Chandrabir Pradhan got the royal order from the Chogyal to cut down the jungles and set up a dweller at Singtam.
 He further went up to establish Rangpo and Pakyong, too.
 Due to a lack of past records, we know little about how the bazaar at Singtam started.

 Sing means wood in lho khay.